kobalicek/amdtweak/README.md

          X-Y             - Select all available cards between X and Y, inclusive X,Y,...         - Select X, Y, possibly more cards

-  --read-card-pp         - Read a PowerPlay table from each selected card --write-card-pp        - Write a PowerPlay table to each selected card
+  --read-bios-pp         - Read a PowerPlay table from each selected card's BIOS --read-card-pp         - Read a PowerPlay table from each selected card --write-card-pp        - Write a PowerPlay table to each selected card